korimo/energy-management-system/Readme.md

     test_sites.py
 ```

 ## 📌 Notes
 - No real auth, roles are mocked
 - Time-series is mock
 - SQLite DB is local file
+- see the documentation in doc directory especially
+-- energy_management_stacklayout.odt
+-- openapi.json